ankurv37/WallStreetBets/README.md

-# Scrapping Popular WallStreetBets Stonks
+# Fetching Popular WallStreetBets Stonks

-This Python application uses Reddit APIs via PushShift to collect the submissions(posts,comments) from popular subreddit forum r/wallstreetbets and look for highly mentioned stocks finaly storing them in PostgreSQL DB
+This Python application uses Reddit APIs via PushShift to collect the submissions(posts,comments) from popular subreddit forum r/wallstreetbets and look for highly mentioned stocks finally storing them in PostgreSQL DB

 ## Video Description of the App